 To support the elimination of WHO Tox1 and other Highly Hazardous Pesticides, PMI promotes the use of less hazardous alternative pesticides that include biopesticides such as botanicals, microbials, macrobials and semi chemicals.
-Tobacco suppliers promote the use of low-toxicity and pest-targeted pesticides while avoiding preventative treatments, conducting training and other initiatives with their contracted farmer base.
+Tobacco suppliers promote the use of low-toxicity and pest-targeted pesticides and the elimination of preventative treatments, conducting training and other initiatives with their contracted farmer base.